cubehrends/wall-of-gratitude/README.md

 # wall-of-gratitude
-Demo for a WoedPress plugin
+Demo how to write a WordPress plugin

 See in action here:
 https://webdevtrust.com/wall-of-gratitude-demo/